Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 You can still report it though, to help prevent other people from falling victim.

 If you’ve spotted a scam or been the victim of one, you can report it to the Canadian Anti-Fraud Centre.
+To help spread the word faster, you can also report specific types of scams to the relevant agencies.

 You can also help by reporting any scams you see on social media, using the ‘report’ button provided by most platforms.